 The CYE has not verified these establishments and are displaying these adverts in good faith.
 The CYE cannot be held responsible for any claims made by establishments.
 All information is correct at time of print; however, it is recommended that travellers ring in advance to ensure that this information is still correct and to allow the proprietors to prepare for their visit.

-Please visit the following website for a list of restaurants where Dutch coeliacs had good experiences with: Horecaad.
-You can find more than 5000 restaurants in this database!
+Please visit the following website for a list of restaurants where Dutch coeliacs had good experiences with: Horecaad (in Dutch).
+You can find more than 6500 hotels and restaurants in this database!

 For further information please contact the Dutch Coeliac Society: